Last updated: October 27, 2022

-- Personal information such as name, telephone number, address, company or work information, email address and client-related matter provided to us to schedule a consultation, which may contain similar identifiers.
+- Identifiers, such as name, address, email address, Internet Protocol address, and client-related matter provided to us to schedule a consultation, which may contain similar identifiers.

-- Social media information, such as social media handles, content and other data shared with us through third-party features that you use on our Site and other service (such as apps, tools, payment services, widgets and plug-ins offered by social media services like Facebook, Instagram, LinkedIn, and Twitter) or posted on social media pages (such as our social media page or other pages accessible to us);
+- Internet or other electronic network activity information, such as social media handles, content and other data shared with us through third-party features that you use on our Site and other service (such as apps, tools, payment services, widgets and plug-ins offered by social media services like Facebook, Instagram, LinkedIn, and Twitter) or posted on social media pages (such as our social media page or other pages accessible to us).

 - Professional, employment, or education information, such as copies of your Resume or CV and any other information required to verify your qualifications, for recruitment purposes.

 - Inferences drawn from the above categories of information.

 - Credit card number, in combination with a security code, which is collected and stored by a third-party payment processor on our behalf.